wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

     wallarm_block_page &/<PATH_TO_FILE/HTML_HTM_FILE_NAME> response_code=<CUSTOM_CODE> type=<BLOCKED_REQUEST_TYPE>;
     ```

     You can use [NGINX variables](https://nginx.org/en/docs/varindex.html) on the blocking page.
 For this, add the variable name in the format `${variable_name}` to the blocking page code.
-For example, `${remote_addr}` displays the IP address from which the blocked request was originated.
+For example, `${remote_addr}` displays the IP address from which the blocked request originated.

     Wallarm provides the sample blocking page `&/usr/share/nginx/html/wallarm_blocked.html`.
 You can use this page as a start point for your [customization](#customizing-sample-blocking-page).